-Luxembourg City (sometimes just referred to as Luxembourg) is just a short 3-hour train ride away from Brussels.
-This unique city is set atop steep cliffs overlooking the Alzette River valley.
+Luxembourg City (sometimes referred to as Luxembourg) is just an hour’s train ride away from Brussels.
+This unique city is set atop cliffs overlooking the Alzette River valley.

-The capital city of Luxembourg is a charming, historic place that has something for everyone.
-It’s located on the border between France and Belgium, making it an ideal location to begin your day trip from Brussels.
+The capital city of Luxembourg is a charming, historic place conveniently located on the border between France and Belgium, making it an ideal location to begin your day trip from Brussels.

 Regarding food options, you won’t be disappointed with any restaurant in Luxembourg City.
 This place is a melting pot of top European cuisine.
 Booking the Luxembourg and Dinant Day Trip from Brussels is a sure way to enjoy the best of Belgium.

 Amsterdam is one of Europe’s most popular tourist destinations for many reasons!
 This fascinating city has so much to offer visitors that a day trip seems too short.
 However, that day trip to this picturesque, historic town is better than no trip.